Florida man mistakenly arrested in sex spa case plans to sue sheriff, says arrest upended his life

 A husband and father of two is working to clear his name after he was erroneously arrested as part of the ongoing investigation into a widespread sex trafficking ring at several massage parlors in South Florida.

 Law enforcement officials in Martin, Palm Beach, and Indian River counties last month raided several spas where they said men paid for sex acts.
 More than 60 men have been arrested in connection with the Martin County cases, while more than 130 have been taken into custody in the Indian River County cases.
-Patriots owner Robert Craft is the most high-profile person who's been arrested.
+Patriots owner Robert Kraft is the most high-profile person who's been arrested.
 He maintains he's innocent.

 And among those arrested in Martin County was Sandipkumar Patel -- who last week was cleared of any wrongdoing.